w3c/wot/planning/ThingDescription/td-next-work-items/usability-and-design.md

 ![Message Sequence](./images/initial-connection-Broker-sequence.png)

 We note that, even after a time has passed, the connection stays open and the subscription stays active.
+The client id is used in a connection but is typically not exposed to the application layer.

 ##### Basic WebSocket Connections